jrbenito/eastron-pvoutput/README.md

+#### This repository is deprecated in favor of other solution I am using right now.

 # Eastron SDMxxx energy meters

 This code reads registers from Eastron energy meters via modbus protocol over a RS-232 or RS-485 interface.
 This might work with any Eastron meter that follows modbus protocol but is tested on: